wtoivo/RM2-ODL-quali-book/docs/01-Qualitative_designs.md

 Choose whether a quantitative or qualitative design is most appropriate for each of the following studies.
 Why did you choose each option?

-1. Angela is conducting a study exploring the experience of people currently experience mental ill health.
+1. Angela is conducting a study exploring the experiences of people currently experiencing mental ill health.
 She is interested in a) better understanding what people with mental ill health experience day-to-day, and b) exploring the support mechanisms that are in place

 This study is more likely to be: <select class='webex-select'><option value='blank'></option><option value='answer'>Qualitative</option><option value=''>Quantitative</option></select>